Lupe Pure Cordless Review

 One defining aspect of Lupe is its simplicity.
 You’ll see this in its interface.
 Instead of a fancy LCD screen, they kept it simple with four buttons – power, plus, minus, and brush roll high/low.

-I believe Lupe did this to keep costs down and remove unnecessary weight to make this vacuum as light as possible.
+I believe Lupe did this to keep costs down and remove unnecessary weight, making this vacuum as light as possible.

 There are no controls on the handle.
 But the buttons are high enough, and there’s no need to bend over too much.